IIT Jodhpur: Admissions

 For undergraduates, IIT Jodhpur offers BTech programs.
 Admissions to BTech programs are carried through Joint Entrance Examination, after completing 10+2 schooling.

-For PG Courses, it offers MTech, MSc, MSc – MTech, MTech – PhD, MBA and PhD programs.
+For PG Courses, it offers MTech, MSc, MSc – MTech, MTech – PhD, MBA, MDes and PhD programs.
+The Mtech - PhD program however is now discontinued with 2024 batch as the last intake.
+IIT Jodhpur also offers MedTech and MedTech - PhD program in colloboration with AIIMS Jodhpur.
 The eligibility criteria for MTech involves degree in BTech, B.E. or BSc (Engineering) with at least 60% marks or 6.5/10 Cumulative Performance Index (CPI) or Cumulative Grade Point Average (CGPA).
 A valid GATE score is necessary for considering enrollment for MTech program.
 The MSc programs are administered through JAM exam with other minimum qualifying criterion in place.

 Rankings

-Indian Institute of Technology Jodhpur was ranked in 30th place among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2022.
+Indian Institute of Technology Jodhpur was ranked in 28th place among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024.

 Research

 At IIT Jodhpur sponsored research and development programs were and are carried out in Centers of Excellence in the areas of information and communication technology, energy, and systems sciences.
 The French government had shown its interest in helping IIT Jodhpur develop its research and academic institute.
 IIT Jodhpur has signed an Agreement on Academic Exchanges and MoU with Nara Institute of Science and Technology, Japan.